 So why was it this bad?
 Why no tiger sighting where others who have visited the Reserve this year had achieved great photos and sighting?
 Well there is an answer – at the tail end of August apparently two new tigers, males, moved in to the area.
 They had one thing on their mind, like all men, that is to get a territory, get a mate, and get laid So these tigers moved in, and they drove out the parks dominant male.
 Now this male had a family that had grown up over 10 years being used to jeeps, photographers, noise, and so were their cubs.
 The park had been in a relaxed state for a long long time.
 But things were now changing!!
 With the dominant male now driven out to find a new territory the new tigers did what is expected of them and proceeded to kill the cubs – I think there were 3 or 4 cubs.
 The female tigress refused the advances of the incoming male tiger(s) and tried in vain to protect her cubs.
 Unfortunately she too was killed by the new tigers.
 So the reserve is now in a state of flux – two new male tigers who have a fear of jeeps etc and prefer to stay hidden, just wandering the paths in quiet periods and overnight, and what is becoming an increase now of male cubs which all eventually get thrown out to find new territories.
 Apparently research shows that stressed tigress produce more male cubs.
 Not good news for Bandhavgarh and its future.
 If you also add to that the huge increase in Leopards in this area it could be worrying times ahead….

 In terms of tiger sightings this was a disappointing trip – but nature doesn’t usually play ball fairly.
 But the trip as a whole was great as it was a totally new experience for me .
 The company was great and the leaders, guides and drivers couldn’t have done more or worked harder to put us on tigers.
 Would I go back or has it put me off?
 No its not put me off at all BUT I would not go back until I knew things had settled down again and it has made me think seriously about future trips.
 Of course I could go back in the hot season and just stake out a watering hole – shots almost guaranteed.
-Alternatively I could go to another Reserve and sit out in sparse surroundings, incredible heat and dust, little vegetation, and again catch the tigers walking to or from or even bathing in waterholes.
-I like a bit of a challenge so not sure that would be for me, I just think that the timing was wrong for us on this trip due to these unusual circumstances, and while hugely disappointed I would still like another crack at it sometime.
+I like a bit of a challenge so not sure that would be for me ( though I may have easily settled for that after 10 days of virtually no sightings this trip), I just think that the timing was wrong for us on this trip due to these unusual circumstances, and while hugely disappointed I would still like another crack at it sometime.